Research Snapshot

 - Retail and restaurant channels care because input relief can matter even if they do not pass it through immediately.

-That makes a renewed bearish coffee tape more than a farm-market story.
+That makes a renewed weaker coffee tape more than a farm-market story.
 It is also a margin story for companies downstream.

 Market interpretation